Guide contents

 | OCR | Tesseract | Extracts raw text from scanned documents and images | All editions |

-| Structured extraction | Amazon Textract | Extracts tables, form fields, key-value pairs with layout understanding | Essentials+ |
+| Structured extraction | Amazon Textract | Extracts tables, form fields, key-value pairs with layout understanding | Essentials, Advanced, Enterprise |

-| AI classification | Amazon Bedrock | Identifies document type and applies classification metadata | Advanced/Enterprise |
+| AI classification | Amazon Bedrock | Identifies document type and applies classification metadata | Advanced / Enterprise |

-| AI extraction | Amazon Bedrock | Extracts entities from unstructured text as structured metadata | Advanced/Enterprise |
+| AI extraction | Amazon Bedrock | Extracts entities from unstructured text as structured metadata | Advanced / Enterprise |

-| AI sensitivity | Amazon Bedrock | Identifies documents containing PII, PHI, financial data, or privileged content | Advanced/Enterprise |
+| AI sensitivity | Amazon Bedrock | Identifies documents containing PII, PHI, financial data, or privileged content | Advanced / Enterprise |

-| AI summarisation | Amazon Bedrock | Generates concise summaries for triage, review, and discovery | Advanced/Enterprise |
+| AI summarisation | Amazon Bedrock | Generates concise summaries for triage, review, and discovery | Advanced / Enterprise |

-| AI analysis | Amazon Bedrock | Analyses documents against criteria — compliance, risk, completeness, obligations | Advanced/Enterprise |
+| AI analysis | Amazon Bedrock | Analyses documents against criteria — compliance, risk, completeness, obligations | Advanced / Enterprise |

 Key Architectural Principles

-- Processing in your account — every AI processing step runs within your AWS account through Amazon Bedrock; documents never leave your environment
+Every AI processing step runs within your AWS account through Amazon Bedrock; documents never leave your environment

-- Inference region controls — you specify which AWS region is used for AI processing, ensuring content stays within your data residency boundary
+You specify which AWS region is used for AI processing, ensuring content stays within your data residency boundary

-- No model training on your data — Amazon Bedrock does not use customer data for model training
+Amazon Bedrock does not use customer data for model training

-- Outputs as governed metadata — AI outputs become structured metadata on the document record, subject to the same ABAC, retention, legal hold, and audit trail as all other metadata
+AI outputs become structured metadata on the document record, subject to the same ABAC, retention, legal hold, and audit trail as all other metadata

-- Confidence-based routing — low-confidence AI outputs routed to human review queues; high-confidence outputs accepted automatically based on configurable thresholds
+Low-confidence AI outputs routed to human review queues; high-confidence outputs accepted automatically based on configurable thresholds

-- Selective processing — AI capabilities configured per document type, per workflow, and per site in multi-tenant deployments
+AI capabilities configured per document type, per workflow, and per site in multi-tenant deployments

-- Complete audit trail — every AI processing event logged in your CloudTrail, Bedrock invocation logs, and FormKiQ document audit trail
+Every AI processing event logged in your CloudTrail, Bedrock invocation logs, and FormKiQ document audit trail

 FormKiQ Editions